Site icon Texas Travel Talk

 Camping in East Texas

-Entry-level hiking, walking through a National Park, or along the River Walk in San Antonio are considered “soft adventures” that just about anyone can do!
+Outdoor adventures continue to be popular, and National Parks seem to be returning to pre-pandemic levels.
+However, entry-level hiking, walking through a National Park, or along the River Walk in San Antonio are considered “soft adventures” that almost anyone can do.
 Even camping in a cabin is what we were doing in the above photo.
 And she got to bring her Lilly!

 PIN IT!